WolfOfTheNorth/diamondclover/pages/Machine Learning/Regression/DescisionTreeRegression.md

 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.0/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 **CART: Classification AND Regression Trees**

 ## Introduction

-The goal of the Descision Tree Regression Algorithm is to split your data into groups.
-The algorithm uses something called *information entroy*, which is a mathematical proccess.
-The point of the algorithm is to split the data in such a way that information is added and stops spliting the data when it's unable to add any more information to the dataset.
+The goal of the Decision Tree Regression Algorithm is to split your data into groups.
+The algorithm uses something called *information entropy*, which is a mathematical process.
+The point of the algorithm is to split the data in such a way that information is added and stops splitting the data when it's unable to add any more information to the dataset.

 For example, given a scatter plot with two Independent Variables $$X_{_1}$$ and $$X_{_2}$$ with 'y' being in the third dimension like seen below.